Welcome to our article on how to fold a long sleeve shirt.

 - Although this technique protects your shirt from excessive wrinkling, you may still notice slight wrinkling.
 You may have to do some steaming before you wear it next.

-How to Fold a Long Sleeve Sweater
+Long Sleeve Sweater

 - Choose a flat surface, such as a table, bed, or floor, and lay the sweater out with the front-facing up.
 Smooth out the surface of the sweater and spread the sleeves to the sides.